romnn/simulators/README.md

 #### Docker

 #### TODO
-- add bandwidth benchmark

-- check that all benchmarks work
 - write a nice readme for how to run ampere native and accelsim sass benches

-- check that the ampere config substituion makes sense at all
 - test building docker containers in github actions
-- add more benchmarks for all simulators

 - go though all the comments and try to remember the difficulties and things that did not work